 Hi, @genesis16.
 Welcome to our community forum!

-There is also an open support ticket for this issue and based on the information there I believe the cause of the error is a case sensitivity issue.
+I believe the cause of the error is a case sensitivity issue.

 This is also mentioned in another community post.